 Then there’s Reba.
 She works for my family, and I’ve been in love with her since almost the day I first laid eyes on her.
 My uncle has eyes on her, too.
-Thankfully, her father kept her safe…until he couldn’t.
+Thankfully, she’s been safe so far, but the stakes are rising.
 Now, it’s up to me.
 I’ll do anything I have to, to keep her safe, to bide my time until she finds me worthy of her love.
 If that ever happens.

 If I have to, I’ll wait forever.